eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 ## Telling Julia to use multiple processors
 a.
 Here we'll parallelize some simple code from a previous exercise.
 I'll walk you though the syntax in Julia and highlight some potential mistakes.

 First, check how many processors your computer has.
-On linux, you can do this by running /cat/cpuinfo from the command line and seeing how many processors are listed.
+On linux, you can do this by running `cat /proc/cpuinfo` from the command line and seeing how many processors are listed.
 If your machine only has one, then ssh to another computer with Julia installed for the parallel parts.
 Next, check how many processor Julia is currently using.
 ```julia
 nprocs()
 ```